 YOGA EXACTLY AS YOU ARE

-In all the work I do, what is most important to me is seeing you in your wholeness to be the best guide I can be.
+What's most important to me as a teacher is to support you in feeling resourced to live fully as your whole self.
 Accessibility, authenticity, inclusivity and integrity are what I stand for.
 I embrace a “sincere, not serious” approach to my work because the evolutionary journey of being human is tough and if we don’t leaven spiritual gravitas with a little humor, we’ll be left eating a very dry bread of life!

 "Yogini On The Loose" emerged in 2010 as a proclamation to live more freely and fully than I had been.
-It was born of the philosophy that only WE can free our minds and liberate ourselves from the mental slavery that keeps us bound to what we “should” or are “supposed to” do, say, look and live like.
-Take a chance, give the perceived cage door a push and you may find that it’s been open all along!
+It was born of the philosophy that only WE can free our minds and liberate ourselves from the invisible bonds of conditioned consciousness.
+The "shoulds" that keep us imprisoned.
+Take a chance, give the cage door a push and you may find that it’s actually been open all along!

 I synthesized a style of yoga called Integrated Vinyasa™ Yoga that emerged from a desire to teach something infinitely adaptable and accessible, intentional and reflective of the cycle of the moment.
 It is a yoga practice rooted both in yoga philosophy and in intelligent, natural evolutionary patterns.
 It emphasizes the subtle inner work we access via our physical bodies, movement and focus.
 Classes integrate the polarities of alignment and flow, anatomy and energetics, science and philosophy, engagement and relaxation, outer and inner, focus and release, structure and spontaneity, tradition and evolution and work and play.
 How we do anything reflects how we do everything.
 Yoga is a practice for LIVING.